 You should also consider retaining a qualified real estate attorney who can provide additional assistance and legal guidance.
 A lawyer with experience in this area can represent your interests with the property seller and the organizations I outlined above.

-Finally, the best way to handle a wraparound mortgage is to refinance and eliminate it with another mortgage.
-Based on your email, it sounds like you had some challenges refinancing your wraparound mortgage but we also recommend that you contact multiple lenders to understand what is possible for you.
+Finally, the best way to handle a wraparound mortgage is to refinance and eliminate it with another loan.
+We also recommend that you contact multiple lenders in the table below to understand what is possible based on your individual situation.